KoiYouu/Blackjack-Game/README.md

 - As a user, I want to be able to load my progress that I had saved or start a game new.

+## Citation

+A large part of the saving and loading of game data to and from a json file was adapted from the CPSC 210 team, big thank you to them.
+This includes the tests and some methods.
+You can find their code here at https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo